Green wave: Railroad

+Diagram

+Traffic engineers use time-space diagrams to plot time against intersection position, scaled with respect to the distance.
+The diagram shows multiple intersections and their phase for a given time and direction and is thus frequently used for coordinated traffic signal system studies.

+Benefit

 In 2011, a study modeled the implementation of green waves during the night in a busy Manchester suburb (Chorlton-cum-Hardy) using S-Paramics microsimulation and the AIRE emissions module.
 The results showed using green wave signal setups on a network have the potential to: